 My favourite type of sling is a SSC although have been known to favour a Ring Sling, and have dipped my toes in the world of wrapping.

-Peer supporter, mum to Thomas with twins on the way.
+Peer supporter, mum to Thomas and twins George and Oliver.

 I first came to the sling world when I had my own children, as a grandma I have enjoyed using carriers with my 4 grandbabes.